Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Collaboration.
 The goal of the homework is to help you practice the skills that you’ll use later in this class and - we hope! - later in life.
 Homework carries weight for your grade to encourage you to spend time on it and think deeply about it.
 Our collaboration policy is geared to make sure you can get the help you need, and so that by the time you turn in your work you understand what it’s about, how it works, and why it’s important.

-Students are allowed - and even encouraged - to collaborate on homework.
+Students are allowed - and even encouraged - to collaborate with each other and with AI on homework.
 However, each student must submit their own homework.
 We ask that you

 • Give credit to the people who have helped you: please write on your homework the names of the people you worked with.

-• Give credit to the other resources that have helped you: please write on your homework the textbooks, notes, web pages, or large language models you found useful.
+• Give credit to the other resources that have helped you: please write on your homework the textbooks, notes, web pages, or AI models you found useful, with details on how you used each.

 • Write up your homework by yourself. ~That is, all of the text that you submit should be typed or hand-written by you.
-No copy-pasting.~ UPDATE: Tab-completing code via CodeSquire or equivalent is allowed.
-You do not need to re-type autocompleted CodeSquire output.
+No copy-pasting.
+Tab-completing code via GitHub Copilot, CodeSquire or equivalent is allowed.~

 Sharing solutions.
 Under no circumstance should you seek out or look at solutions to assignments given in previous years, or share or post solutions (yours or ours) to a public website.